Siddarthsangavi/Dev-Store/README.md

 - Run commands directly in the integrated terminal
 - Edit commands and sections inline
 - Delete items with confirmation for safety
+- Use file placeholders in commands that get replaced with active file information

 ## Features in Action